tallen-hashicorp/vault-azure-ad-k8s-example/README.md

     - Ensure that Vault's openid-configuration and public JWKS APIs are network-reachable by Azure.
     - Short-lived credentials enhance security but are more complex to integrate and manage frequent credential rotations effectively.
 - Ensure `api_addr` is set to external API URL.
-- Would not be able to have an azure mount in the tenats that use the `client_id` & `client_secret` generated from the `platform-team` mount as they are so short lived.
-You can however setup azure mounts in each tenant with the same config as platform-team
+- Would not be able to have an Azure mount in the tenants that use the `client_id` & `client_secret` generated from the `platform-team` mount as they are so short-lived.
+You can, however, set up Azure mounts in each tenant with the same config as the platform team.
-    - An altaneraitce would be to take advantage of `group_policy_application_mode` : [Secrets management across namespaces without hierarchical relationship](https://developer.hashicorp.com/vault/tutorials/enterprise/namespaces-secrets-sharing)
+    - An alternative would be to take advantage of `group_policy_application_mode`: [Secrets management across namespaces without hierarchical relationship](https://developer.hashicorp.com/vault/tutorials/enterprise/namespaces-secrets-sharing).

 ### Notes
 - HCP Vault is 1.15 🤦‍♂️
 - `vault_identity_oidc` gets created every time!
 - No matching federated identity record found for presented assertion audience 'https://vault.the-tech-tutorial.com:8200/v1/platform-team/identity/oidc/plugins'
-    - This looks correct however I feel this is a MSFS cache issue, wait to 12:00 to test again
+    - This looks correct; however, I feel this is an MSFS cache issue, waiting until 12:00 to test again.
-- If get `No matching federated identity record found for presented assertion issuer` then the `vault_identity_oidc` in `modules/2-vault-azure-secrets-engine/main.tf` us incorrect
+- If you get `No matching federated identity record found for presented assertion issuer`, then the `vault_identity_oidc` in `modules/2-vault-azure-secrets-engine/main.tf` is incorrect.

 ## To Deploy
 For this, we need Vault deployed using HTTPS, and it must be network-reachable by Azure.